How to Choose the Perfect Avocado (no Bruises!)

 How To Choose an Avocado Without Bruises

-• When I want avocados for my San Antonio Bean Burger or avocado toast with my sourdough bread, I buy them at least 3-5 days before using them to give them time to ripen.
+• At discount stores like Aldi or Walmart, select firm, unripe avocados.
+They’re less likely to be bruised by handling.
+When I want avocados for my San Antonio Bean Burger or avocado toast with my sourdough bread, I buy them at least 3-5 days before using them.

-• Refrigerated avocados usually stay fresh for a week without bruising or bad spots.
+• Once ripe, avocados will stay fresh in the fridge for about a week without bruising or dark spots.

 round avocado split in half showing the small amount of flesh inside.Pin

-Avoid round avocadoes.
-The seeds tend to be huge with less flesh than the pear-shaped avocados.
-(Thank you to one of my readers who shared this secret that he learned from a Hispanic lady searching for avocados next to him in the store.)
+Round avocados tend to have larger seeds and less flesh.
+Opt for pear-shaped varieties for more fruit (Thank you to one of my readers who shared this secret that he learned from a Hispanic lady searching for avocados next to him in the store.)

 How To Store a Cut Avocado